skycube/cryptocurrencydata/README.md

 ### Things not going to happen
 * Trotteling number of requests
 (as remote API limits the number of request; 10 per minute)
-* Single Currency lookups, can't find a use case for this
+* Single currency lookups, can't find a use case for this
 * Store (local) to prevent duplicate lookups
-* Support more than one thread ad a time
+* Support more than one thread at a time
-* Proxy responses internaly
+* Proxy responses internaly (~maybe)
 * Logging
 * Abstractions (this is not chinese JAVA University project)

 ### Contribute
-* Please open an issue first
-* Create a pull request
-* Document your change
-* go vet, go imports, go fmt and all other usual suspects first
-* Don't miss changing existing tests
-* Be patient, it will maybe take 1h until I have time to check your change

-#### Create an Issue First

-Your PR is more likely to be accepted if you open an issue first.

-#### Submission Checklist

-- [ ] `gofmt -s -l .` produces no output
-- [ ] `go vet .` produces no output
-- [ ] `golint ./...` produces no output
-- [ ] `misspell .` produces no output
-- [ ] `ineffassign .` produces no output
-- [ ] `go test -race` passes
+Please see CONTRIBUTE.md

 ## Thanks
-Thanks to everyone reading this, using this and spcialy to those who are not just negative.
+Thanks to everyone reading this, using this and specialy to those who helped me along :)
-Be kind, do kind, help, not be a doushbag!
+Be kind, do kind, and contribute your thoughts :)